English Comp. and Fundmentals: An Integrated Reading and Writing Project

 2] While reading, define those vocabulary words on your list as they are meant in the context of the article when you encounter them.
 Look them up in a dictionary if you are uncertain what they mean from context clues in the article.

 3] On a separate note page or Word document, answer the following article analysis questions, after reading, in order to prepare for a) class discussion, b) writing an article summary, and c) using this information in your next essay.
 Note: Answer the questions in your own words because you will be using those sentences later in a paragraph.
 If you do this after reading, when the source is closed, there is no risk of plagiarizing.
 Where you cannot answer the questions from memory, go back to re-read that part of the article.
 Putting the information in your own words to use in your essay is a research writing skill that is called paraphrasing.
-In this phase of the project, we will be paraphrasing and condensing the information in order to produce a summary that stays tru to the source.

 *Diving deeper to understand the original "Marshmallow Test" and its results: read this article, and view this video, recreating the test with kids.
 How much better are adults able to defer immediate gratification?